 First, if you have high blood pressure or high blood cholesterol, see your doctor to get these top risk factors under control.
 However, heart health is about more than just lowering those numbers.
 Tackling the following five health and lifestyle concerns will help you maintain optimal heart health.

 Uncontrolled Diabetes.
-Adults with diabetes are up to four times more likely to die of heart disease than those without diabetes, according to the American Heart Association (AHA).
+Adults with diabetes are up to four times more likely to die of heart disease than those without diabetes, according to the the Mayo Clinic.

 Take action: If you’re older than 45 or have other risk factors for diabetes, get your blood glucose level tested.
 If you have diabetes, an A1C test, a blood test that measures your blood glucose levels over the last three months, can determine whether your blood sugar is under control.
 The American Diabetes Association recommends that adults aim for an A1C of 7 percent or lower (6 percent or lower if you’re pregnant).

 Smoking.
 Tobacco smoking is a major risk factor for coronary heart disease, according to the National Heart, Lung, and Blood Institute (NHLBI).
 Smoking damages the function and structure of your heart and blood vessels, increasing your risk of heart disease, heart failure and heart attack.
 Within five years of quitting, former smokers reduced their risk of heart disease by 38 percent, recent research by the AHA showed.

 Take action: SmokeFree.gov offers resources to kick the habit, including live online chats and a phone helpline at 1-800-QUIT-NOW.
 Nicotine replacement products, such as gums and lozenges, have been shown to reduce the urge to smoke and help with quitting.
 The nicotine patch was found to be safe even for people hospitalized for heart disease, in a study reported in the Journal of the American Heart Association.